 Each of the RTI applications was tracked to assess the manner in which these applications were dealt with by the ICs, as information commissions are also public authorities under the RTI Act.
-Information received until October 20, 2021 has been included in the report.
+Information received until October 12, 2022 has been included in the report.

 In addition, information has also been sourced from the websites and annual reports of information commissions.
 Where relevant, judgments of the Supreme Court and High Courts related to the RTI Act were accessed and analysed.
-The report also draws on findings and discussions of previous national assessments of the RTI regime carried out by Research, Assessment, & Analysis Group (RaaG), Satark Nagrik Sangathan (SNS) and Centre for Equity Studies (CES).
+The report also draws on findings and discussions of previous national assessments of the RTI regime.